GEB-model/GEB/README.md

 ### Building on the shoulders of giants

-GEB builds on, couples and extends several models, depected in the figure below.
+GEB builds on, couples and extends several models, depicted in the figure below.

 ![Model components of GEB.](/docs/images/models_overview.svg "Schematic model overview")